-Are you looking to become an online notary?
+Are you looking to become a remote online notary?
 Remote online notarizations are transforming the process of traditional notarizations.
 Online notarization became legal in Ohio in September 2019.
 The ability to have a document notarized online simplifies and streamlines the entire process for notaries and clients alike.
 Ohio Notary Services is the only entity authorized to provide online notary classes, education and testing for both the Online Notary Public Authorization and the Traditional Notary Public Commission.
 Become a remote notary public online today.

 What are you here to do?